pendoagnes222/pendoagnes222/README.md

 - 👋 Hi, I’m Agnes Pendo
 - 👀 I’m interested in  Web Development.
 - 🌱 I’m currently an Alx student learning software engineering
-- 💞️ I’m looking to collaborate with programmers all over the world who have a passion on Webdeveloper.
+- 💞️ I’m looking to collaborate with programmers all over the world who have a passion on Webdeveloping.
 - 📫 Reach me out at pendoagne222@gmail.com

 <!---